ehsangazar/gaz-express/readme.md

 }'
 ```

-## Technical Notes
+### Technical Notes

-Pretty easy to understand
-MindMap before coding:
+Before diving into the codebase, it's recommended to review the provided MindMap diagram, which offers a clear overview of the project structure and components.

 ![Diagram](https://raw.githubusercontent.com/ehsangazar/healthtech/main/docs/diagram.png?token=GHSAT0AAAAAACN4PL2BXCIHXBGCVFEDZ77WZRCKP7A)

+Key Components:

-- EmailQueueService: simple queue
+- <b>EmailQueueService</b>: Manages a simple queue for email tasks.
-- EmailService: to send emails
+- <b>EmailService</b>: Handles the sending of emails.
-- EventService: to use 'EventEmitter' for event driven approach
+- <b>EventService</b>: Utilizes 'EventEmitter' for implementing an event-driven approach.
-- FlowManagerService: to handle the flows
+- <b>FlowManagerService</b>: Responsible for orchestrating the various flows within the application.
-- TaskQueueService: Database with sort for tasks which they are scheduled
+- <b>TaskQueueService</b>: Utilizes a database with sorting capabilities for managing scheduled tasks.

-##### Author: Ehsan Gazar (me@gazar.dev)
+### Author

+This project was developed by @ehsangazar.
+Feel free to reach out for any questions or feedback.